Temidayomichael/Temidayomichael/README.md

 - 🌱 I’m currently learning **Solidity, TypeScript**

-- 👨‍💻 All of my projects are available at [https://github.com/Temidayomichael/](https://github.com/Temidayomichael/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://temidayomichael.vercel.app/)

 - 📫 How to reach me **Dayoo.oladele@gmail.com**